shailydeep/k8s/README.md

 kubectl get pod
-kubectl config view | grep namespace:      # show the namespace name kubectl config view    # more information about the namespace kubectl get pods -n default      # if we have set the above context then it is found resource in default namespace using -n flag.
+kubectl config view | grep namespace:      # show the namespace name kubectl config view    # more information about the namespace kubectl get pods -n default      # if we have set the above context then it is found resource in default namespace using -n flag...